shinyorg/shiny/src/Shiny.Core/readme.txt

 }

+If you don't require a ton of configuration, you can also use the generator option by adding

+[assembly: Shiny.GenerateStartupAttribute]

 ----------
 ANDROID
 ----------

 1. You must set your "Target Android verion" to "Android 10.0 (API Level 29)" or higher

-2. Create an application in your android head project

-using System;
-using Shiny;
-using Android.App;
-using Android.Runtime;

-namespace YourNamespace
-{
-    [Application]
-    public class YourApplication : Shiny.ShinyAndroidApplication<YourStartup>
-    {
-        public YourApplication(IntPtr handle, JniHandleOwnership transfer) : base(handle, transfer)
-        {
-        }
-    }
-}
+2. In v1, you required to add an Android application class.
+In v2, one is generated for you automatically and will even wireup Xamarin Essentials.

-3. In your Main/Launch Activity (or every activity where you are going to ask for permissions)
+3. In your Main/Launch Activity (or every activity where you are going to ask for permissions), mark the activities as partial and Shiny will auto-add the necessary method with the exception of ShinyOnCreate in your OnCreate method which you must add manually

-using Shiny;

-public override void OnRequestPermissionsResult(int requestCode, string[] permissions, Permission[] grantResults) {
-    this.ShinyRequestPermissionsResult(requestCode, permissions, grantResults);
-    base.OnRequestPermissionsResult(requestCode, permissions, grantResults);
-}

-Testing on Android

-* Open an SDK command prompt
-* run 'adb shell cmd jobscheduler'
-* find your job
-* run 'adb shell cmd jobschedule run XXX'

 ----------
 IOS
 ----------

-* Add the following as the first line in your AppDelegate.cs - FinishedLaunching method
+* Add the following as the first line in your AppDelegate.cs, v2 will autogenerate the rest of the methods needed in AppDelegate as long as your class is marked as a partial class.

 using Shiny;
 this.ShinyFinishedLaunching(new YourStartup());